Introduction#

 Let’s presume we have a simple regression problem, e.g.

 Then we have a number of scalar observations \({\bf{x}} = (x_{1}, \ldots, x_{N})\) and targets \({\bf{y}} = (y_{1}, \ldots, y_{N})\).
-Then the tool we have probably seen before in the mechanical engineering curriculum is the simple approach to fit a polynomial function
+The tool we have probably seen before in the mechanical engineering curriculum is the simple approach to fit a polynomial function

 Then a crucial choice is the degree of the polynomial function.

-To minimize this we then have to take the derivative with respect to the coefficients \(\omega_{i}\), i.e.
+To minimize this, we then have to take the derivative with respect to the coefficients \(\omega_{i}\), i.e.

 which we are optimizing for and by setting to 0, we can then find the minimum